Stereotypes Around Adopting an Older Dog

 Here Are the Advantages of Adopting an Older Dog Over Puppies:

 Older dogs are often house-trained.
 If not, they are at least able to learn quickly.
-On the other hand, Puppies are too young to be able to physically “hold it” for very long.
+On the other hand, Puppies are too young to physically “hold it” for very long.
 You have to take them outside every hour and often in the middle of the night, and then you still must clean up puddles.

 Mature dogs frequently come pre-trained not to chew furniture or clothing.
 They also may know basic commands, such as “sit,” “stay,” and “down.”
 “They know how to walk on a leash and a lot of the other basic things that puppies haven’t learned yet,” says Adam Goldfarb, director of the Pets at Risk program of the Humane Society of the United States.